sophiaIC/HolisticSpecifications/popl2022/response.md

-that seems to me like a "soundness" problem in the sense that it violates what I as a specification writer would expect that specification to mean, and therefore might result in incorrectly-specified code. **We refer the reviewer to G for our explanation of access.**
+that seems to me like a "soundness" problem in the sense that it violates what I as a specification writer would expect that specification to mean, and therefore might result in incorrectly-specified code. **We refer the reviewer to the Overview for our explanation of access.**

 382: inside is a very useful concept.
 I might consider mentioning it